The jail where Jeffrey Epstein killed himself is crumbling | WTOP

 NEW YORK (AP) — Inside the notorious federal jail in Lower Manhattan, small chunks of concrete fall from the ceiling.
 Freezing temperatures force inmates to stuff old coronavirus face masks into vents to try to stop the cold air.

-One cell is off-limits because the door is now unstable – likely because of the constant pounding over the years from the prisoners inside on the cinder block walls.
+One cell is off-limits because the door is now unstable – likely because of constant pounding over the years from the prisoners inside on the cinder-block walls.

-Once hailed as a prototype for a new kind of federal jail and the most secure in the country, the Metropolitan Correctional Center has become a blighted wreck, so deteriorated it’s impossible to safely house inmates The Justice Department said last month it would close the jail in the next months to undertake much-needed repairs – but it may never reopen.
+Once hailed as a prototype for a new kind of federal jail and the most secure in the country, the Metropolitan Correctional Center has become a blighted wreck, so deteriorated it’s impossible to safely house inmates.
+The Justice Department said last month it would close the jail in the coming months to undertake much-needed repairs – but it may never reopen.

 The Associated Press was granted rare access inside — the first time a reporter has toured the facility since wealthy financier Jeffrey Epstein killed himself there in August 2019.
-His death exposed a slew of problems inside the jail, and that list has only grown; the rampant spread of the coronavirus, the squalid conditions, a loaded gun smuggled in, another inmate’s death.
+His death exposed a slew of problems inside the jail, and that list has only grown: rampant spread of the coronavirus, recording of squalid conditions, a loaded gun smuggled in, another inmate’s death.

 Now, about 200 inmates are left.
 Around 125 will be moved to the federal detention center just over the Brooklyn Bridge in downtown Brooklyn, and and about 75 will head to FCI Otisville, a medium-security prison in upstate New York.

-The pipes are so old they sometimes stop working.
-Repairing them is costly and requires cutting water, heat, or air conditioning to the entire jail.
-That means long-term repairs or upgrades aren’t feasible while prisoners are inside.

-Certain housing units are no longer used because small cell door food ports won’t close.
-Using those cells escalates the risk that inmates might grab officers through the broken slots and assault them.

-When the jail was built in 1975, the architect said he was told to make it “as little like a prison as possible,” a new style of lock-up for an urban area, not spread out over mass grounds, but a vertical building more like a college dormitory or a hotel than a detention center.
+When the jail was built, the architect said he was told to make it “as little like a prison as possible,” a new style of lock-up for an urban area, not spread out over mass grounds but a vertical building more like a college dormitory or a hotel than a detention center.

+But what was hailed by the Justice Department in the 1970s as a “quantum leap forward from traditional jails” eventually backslid into one.
+Lofty amenities fell by the wayside and even basic jail accommodations, like working cell doors, got harder to come by.

 Within two years of its opening, it was already showing signs of failure.
 Its population had ballooned to 539 inmates — 90 more than it had been designed for — prompting a judge to declare the jail “unacceptably cramped and oppressive for most healthy inmates.”